Evading the BBN bound with a soft stiff period: The Model

 The kinetic energy density of the waterfall field is rapidly depleted by excessive Hubble friction, which, after reheating, is determined by the less rapidly diluting radiation background.
 As a result, we soon have \mbox{$K(\phi)\ll V(\phi)$} and the field freezes at a value $\phi_F$ with the energy density \mbox{$\rho_\phi\simeq V(\phi_F)=\,$constant} and the barotropic parameter \mbox{$w_\phi\simeq -1$}, provided \mbox{$\partial_{\phi}^{2}V(\phi_F)\ll H^2$}.
 This region, the radiation era of the hot big bang, is denoted as `STAGE~4' in Fig.~\ref{fig:rounded} and corresponds to a flat GW spectrum.

 \item{\boldmath\textbf{Thawing and pseudo-scaling solution ($w_\phi\approx w=\frac13$ and beyond)}}

 At late times, the decreasing Hubble parameter $H(t)$ becomes comparable to the field's effective mass, \mbox{$\partial_{\phi}^{2}V(\phi_F)\sim H^2$}, and we expect the waterfall field to unfreeze.
-Afterwards, $\phi$ scales with the dominant component of the Universe's matter content, which is first radiation, but later switches to matter and dark energy.
+Afterwards, it turns out that $\phi$ scales with the dominant component of the Universe's matter content, which is first radiation, but later switches to matter and dark energy, in an attractor-like manner.
 However, this is not a true attractor, but instead a ``pseudo-attractor,'' because the attractor behaviour is asymptotic.
 This may be understood as follows.

 Let us introduce the tracking parameter, defined as \cite{Copeland:2006wr}